Make Consultations Easier to Request

 The first conversation is a chance to understand your goals, timing, and whether this is a fit.
 You do not need to have everything figured out before reaching out.

-Question 2: Who is this for?
+Who is the consultation for?

 If the service is specialized, customers may wonder whether they belong.